Notes on Speaking Invitations

 - Expense arrangements.
 Full travel costs, lodging at

-better] hotel, and either an adequate fixed per diem for meals
+[or better] hotel, and either an adequate fixed per diem for

-business class travel on Oneworld airlines (American, British
+least business class travel on Oneworld airlines (American,

 - Whatever else you think I should know about the group and